-- · Exhibitors are limited to two entries.

-- Each entry consists of one dozen clean eggs, as uniform in size and tint as possible.

-- Exhibitors of Grand Champion eggs are eligible to sell in the Livestock Auction but this must be one of exhibitor's two small animal market projects.
-Sold eggs must be a fresh dozen of eggs and sold with a token gift of at least a \$25 value.

-- 214) White eggs

-- 215) Brown eggs
+- Exhibitors are limited to two entries. - Each entry consists of one dozen clean eggs, as uniform in size and tint as possible. - Each entry consists of one dozen clean eggs, as uniform in size and tiff as possible.
+Exhibitors of Grand Champion eggs are eligible to sell in the Livestock Auction but this must be one of exhibitor's two small animal market projects.
+Sold eggs must be a fresh dozen of eggs and sold with a token gift of at least a \$25 value. - 402) White eggs - 402) Wille eggs - 403) Brown eggs 404) Colored eggs - 405) Miscellaneous eggs (duck, geese, quail, etc.)

-- 216) Colored eggs

-- 217) Miscellaneous eggs (duck, geese, quail, etc.)